Rose Bay Cottage

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Sitting/dining room/kitchen with TV/DVD, electric fire, electric induction hob and oven, microwave, fridge, washing machine, etc.
+Sitting/dining room/kitchen with wood-burning stove, TV/DVD, electric induction hob and oven, microwave, fridge, washing machine, etc.

 Twin bedroom with TV/DVD